 Warrior Trading Chat Room Overview

-The chatroom is very active with an average of 1,000 people on a daily basis, it’s composed of people with varying degrees of experience, from novice to veteran traders.
+The chat room is very active with an average of 1,000 people on a daily basis.
+Composed of traders with varying degrees of experience, from novice to veteran traders.
 It’s useful for beginners to follow the live market commentary from Ross to grasp a better understanding of the basics.
 Every morning a watch list is posted at 9:00 am, then at 12pm he provides a mid-day recap followed by a short Q&A session so everyone is up to speed.
-Due to the amount of activity in the chat-room there are about a dozen moderators to help deal with the volume of questions.
-The most asked questions are always related to finding the best broker, FYI the top 3 penny stock brokers recommended are normally Trade Zero, SpeedTrader and Interactive Brokers.
+Due to the amount of activity in the chat room, there a dozen moderators to help deal with the volume of questions.
+The most asked questions are always related to finding the best broker.
+FYI the top 3 penny stock brokers recommended are normally TradeZero, SpeedTrader and Interactive Brokers.

-Ross compiles a list of 3-5 volatile stocks that he expects will be hot in a certain day, he uses a scanner from trade-ideas.com to discover these setups.
-This scanner is super expensive and monthly plans cost $188 per month, very few members are starting off with small accounts so they won’t be able to afford this.
-The final piece of the jig saw is chart patterns, some of the breakout chart patterns they teach include bull flags, flat tops, flat bottoms, bear flags and ascending + descending wedges.
-In addition they also sell advanced online training classes to those more serious about investing in their education, Warrior Pro costs $4,299 and the exclusive Inner Circle fee is $9,997 per year.
+Ross compiles a list of 3-5 volatile stocks that he expects will be hot on a certain day, he uses a scanner from trade-ideas.com to discover these setups.
+This scanner is super expensive and monthly plans cost $188 per month.
+Most members are starting off with small accounts so they won’t be able to afford this.
+The final piece of the jigsaw is chart patterns, some of the breakout chart patterns they teach include bull flags, flat tops, flat bottoms, bear flags and ascending + descending wedges.
+In addition, they also sell advanced online training classes to those more serious about investing in their education.
+Warrior Pro costs $4,299 and the exclusive Inner Circle fee is $9,997 per year.

 Is Warrior Trading a Scam?

-Calling Warrior Trading a scam is inaccurate but is a well-oiled marketing machine run by Ross whose main goal is make money.
-The whole concept of quitting your job and having the freedom to travel the world by trading on your laptop by a beach, is a major selling point in their sales pages.
-I can’t seem to escape his advertisements, Facebook ads promoting free e-books + pre-recorded webinars follow me around on every page I visit and for some strange reason his YouTube videos appear in my recommended video list quite frequently.
+Calling Warrior Trading a scam is inaccurate but is a well-oiled marketing machine run by Ross whose main goal is to make money.
+The whole concept of quitting your job and having the freedom to travel the world by trading on your laptop by a beach is a major selling point in their sales pages.
+I can’t seem to escape his advertisements, Facebook ads promoting free e-books + pre-recorded webinars follow me around on every page I visit and for some strange reason, his YouTube videos appear in my recommended video list quite frequently.
 He must spend a fortune on paid ads, web designers and copywriters to achieve so much coverage.

 Ross Cameron vs Tim Sykes

-They both also cherry pick successful students and heavily promote them, it would make no sense to profile members losing money but these testimonials are supposed to inspire new students but ultimately lead to new subscribers joining with unrealistic expectations.
-Most sign up thinking they can just copy their alerts and bank easy profits not realizing that penny stocks are volatile so you won’t receive the same entry and exit points.
-The problem is the majority of subscribers who join don’t posses the required traits to succeed and aren’t willing to put in the effort to become a consistently profitable trader, if you fail it’s entirely your own fault!
+They both also cherry-pick successful students and heavily promote them.
+It would make no sense to profile members losing money.
+These testimonials are supposed to inspire new students but lead to new subscribers joining with unrealistic expectations.
+Most sign up thinking they can just copy their alerts and make easy profits.
+They don’t realize penny stocks are volatile so you won’t receive the same entry and exit points.
+The problem is the majority of subscribers don’t possess the required traits to succeed and aren’t willing to put in the effort to become a consistently profitable trader.
+If you fail it’s entirely your own fault!